-Regardless of condition being treated (hyperpigmentation, acne, stretch marks), ALL skin
+Regardless of the condition being treated (hyperpigmentation, acne, stretch marks), ALL skin

 treated with Dermalinfusion is 70% more volumized for up to 72 hours following the

 procedure.
-This means skin is smoothed, plumped, hydrated, and healthy.
+This means the skin is smoothed, plumped, hydrated, and healthy.

 How many Dermalinfusion treatments are required to see results?

-Upon your first treatment you will have a detailed consultation with you Certified Aesthetician to best find a treatment plan specifically for you.
+Upon your first treatment, you will have a detailed consultation with your Certified Aesthetician to best find a treatment plan specifically for you.
 Typically a series of 4-6 Dermalinfusion treatments are recommended for best results.